Super Mario 3D Land

-is a platform video game in the Super Mario series developed and published by Nintendo for their Nintendo 3DS handheld game console.
-It was released worldwide in November 2011, beginning in Japan.
-It was the first Mario game to be released for the 3DS.
+is a 2011 platform game developed and published by Nintendo for the Nintendo 3DS.
+It was released worldwide in November 2011, being the first Mario game to be released for the 3DS.

-Super Mario 3D Land is unique from other games in the Mario series, as it combines elements from both traditional 2D Mario side-scrolling games and modern free-roaming 3D Mario games.
+Super Mario 3D Land combines elements from both traditional 2D side-scrolling games and modern free-roaming 3D games in the Mario series.
 It also introduces new additional gameplay mechanics and power-ups.
 The main story is similar to previous Super Mario titles, centering on Mario's efforts to rescue Princess Peach, who has been kidnapped by Bowser.